-Thomas Schmidt is Professor of Music at the University of Manchester.
+Thomas Schmidt is Dean of Music, Humanities and Media and Professor of Musicology at the University of Huddersfield.
 He studied at the universities of Heidelberg and Chapel Hill and received his doctorate in Heidelberg in 1995.
 After holding positions in Heidelberg, Urbana and Frankfurt, he was appointed as Chair in Music at Bangor University in 2005.
-In 2008, he was a Visiting Fellow at All Souls College, Oxford, and in 2012, he took up his post at Manchester.
+In 2008, he was a Visiting Fellow at All Souls College, Oxford, and in 2012, he took up a professorship at the University of Manchester, before moving to Huddersfield in 2017.
 His main areas of research are music and musical sources of the 15th and 16th centuries and German music of the late 18th and 19th centuries (Mendelssohn and Mozart in particular).
-Other current projects include an edition of Mendelssohn’s incidental music Antigone and the Digital Image Archive of Medieval Music (DIAMM) of which he is a co-director.
+Other current projects include work for the Leipzig Mendelssohn Edition and a monograph on timbre and texture in 19th-century chanber music.

 Co-Investigator: Christian Leitmeir (University of Oxford)